VatsalShreekant/AA06-Computer-Vision-Capstone/README.md

 ### Dependencies
 #### I. p5.js- a JavaScript library for creative coding:

-• Project Files--> to be accessed by the p5 manager.
-The p5-manager allows the user to create a collection of sketches
+- Project Files--> to be accessed by the p5 manager.
+The p5-manager allows the user to create a collection of sketches.

-○ Index.html
+	- Index.html

-○ Sketch.js
+	- Sketch.js

-○ Library files
+	- Library files

 • Text editor (either of these)